Maalka/building_life_cycle/README.md

 1. Sign in to your Energy Star Portfolio Manager Account
 2. Upload the Data Quality Tool PM Report to your PM Account by pressing this link.
 [Copy Validation Template to your Portfolio Manager Account](https://portfoliomanager.energystar.gov/pm/reports/template/1732437/share/cddf455b-df6a-491f-a63f-ec9f4110b28b)
-    * you will be taken to the Portfolio Manager Custom Reports dashboard.
+    * You will be taken to the Portfolio Manager Custom Reports dashboard.
-    * there will be a new custom report named **Municipal Portfolio Benchmark** report
+    * There you will find a new custom report named **Municipal Portfolio Benchmark** report
 3. Select the **Municipal Portfolio Benchmark** report and select **I want to" ...
 "Edit this Template"**
     * During the edit process, you will add the buildings from within your PM account that you wish to review the data quality.
     * Save the edit template